amitfin/patch/README.md

 Home Assistant can run in different configurations.
 A common one is Home Assistant Operating System, which will be used in the explanation below.
 In this configuration Home Assistant Core runs as a container.
 The 2 most relevant directories are:

 1. `/usr/src/homeassistant`: this is the place with Home Assistant files built from the [Core repository](https://github.com/home-assistant/core).
+The variable `homeassistant` can be used as a prefix in the `destination` parameter and it will be resolved to `/usr/src/homeassistant/homeassistant` (the 2nd `/homeassistant` is not a mistake.
+There is `homeassistant` directory under the root.)
 2. `/usr/local/lib/python3.11/site-packages`: this is the place where Python libraries are installed.
 (Note: `python3.11` will be changed when Home Assistant upgrades its Python version.)
+The variable `site-packages` can be used as a prefix in the `destination` parameter and it will be resolved automatically.

 It’s possible to explore the environment along with the file system structure and content by: